PhillyGilly/Carbon-Intensity-UK-HA/README.md

   reverse: true
   method: state
 ```
-Here is the code for the guage:
+Here is the code for the gauge:
 ```
 type: gauge
 name: Grid Carbon Intensity